5 Reasons You Shouldn’t Start A Yoga Practice

 1. It will ruin your love for heavy, greasy foods.

 Seriously.
-Have you ever eaten a huge meal that includes fried, greasy foods and inflammatory ingredients that make you bloated and then immediately after tried to deeply stretch?
-How about attempt a sweaty workout?
+Have you ever eaten a huge meal that included fried, greasy foods and inflammatory ingredients that make you bloated?
+Then immediately after tried to deeply stretch?
+How about attempting a sweaty workout?
 Didn’t think so…

 2. It will ruin your fun of people watching/ judging.